-Abatement refers to the process by which the assets of a solvent Estate are used to pay debts, liabilities, and expenses which arise on the testator's death.
+Abatement refers to the process by which the assets of a solvent Estate are used to pay debts, liabilities, and expenses which arise on the testator's death which may reduce some gifts as a result.

 If there are insufficient assets to pay creditors, then the Estate is insolvent and no gifts can be satisfied.

 Where the Estate is solvent but there is insufficient property to satisfy all gifts, then some gifts will abate - that is, the assets that would otherwise be used to make the gifts will be used to pay the deceased's debts instead.

 If the Will doesn't provide specific terms on the point, then the residue and then general legacies and then specific legacies abate in order (and pro rata).
 In other words, specific gifts take priority over general gifts which in turn takes priority over residuary gifts.